-Due to busy schedules, it might be necessary for leaders to rotate in and out of camp during the week.
+Due to busy schedules, leaders might need to rotate in and out of camp during the week.
 If leadership changes occur during the week, leaders must sign in or out in the leader logbook at the camp office.
 A departing leader must turn in their leader ID badge, and the incoming leader will be issued one.
 Adult leaders staying overnight will need a completed BSA Annual Health and Medical Record.
 Packs are responsible for informing new leaders of camp rules and regulations.
-Please see administrative staff if you need assistance with leadership changes during the week.
+Please see the administrative staff if you need assistance with leadership changes during the week.